-Tiritiri Matangi Island is a sanctuary offering a predator-free environment for rare and endangered wildlife.
+Tiritiri Matangi Island is a sanctuary offering a pest-free environment for rare and endangered wildlife.

 The bunkhouse is the only accommodation on Tiritiri Matangi.

 It is a communal facility and has limited availability as it is primarily used by volunteers and students carrying out work on the island.

 Tiritiri Matangi Island bunkhouse with Rangitoto Island in background